honzamach/ansible-role-commonenv/README.rst

 * `Travis CI page <https://travis-ci.org/honzamach/ansible-role-commonenv>`__

-Main purpose of this role is to setup the environment on all servers to the liking of main system administrator.
-It will perform following tasks:
+Main purpose of this role is to setup the environment on all servers to the liking of the primary system administrator.
+Following tasks will be performed:

-* Configuration of ``/etc/apt/sources.list`` file.
+* Configuration of ``/etc/apt/sources.list`` file, to make sure you are using appropriate mirror server.
 * Removal of unnecessary packages, that are present after clean installation.
+  Perhaps you want your installation to be even more minimalistic, or you want to get rid of some default packages in favor some alternative, for example use different logging daemon or MTA.
 * Installation of essential software, tools and utilities, that the administrator needs to be present on all his/her servers.
+If you have your favorite suite of tools, you can enforce them to be available on each of your servers.
 * Configuration of ``/root/.bashrc`` resource script.
 * Configuration of ``/root/.system-banner`` script, that is called from ``/root/.bashrc`` script.